Some relevant publications by team members

 -

-The languages of South America: deep families, areal relationships, and language contact.
-In: O'Connor, Loretta; Muysken, Pieter.
-The Native Languages of South America.
-Origins, Development, Typology.
-Cambridge: Cambridge University Press, 299-322.
+The languages of South America: deep families, areal relationships, and language contact In L. O’Connor & P. Muysken (Eds.), The Native Languages of South America.
+Origins, Development, Typology (pp. 299–322).
+Cambridge University Press.

 -